 As part of the consideration for the compensation to be paid to the Consultant hereunder, and as an additional incentive for the Company to enter into this Agreement, the Company and the Consultant agree that unless prior written approval of the Company or its affiliate is obtained, for a period of [ ] years following the termination of this Agreement, the Consultant will not directly or indirectly for itself or for others:

-(i) direct, advise, counsel or otherwise assist any government agency or any customer or supplier of the Company or any affiliate with whom the Company or any of itsaffiliates has executed a letter of intent, memorandum of understanding or similar agreement in connection with any Project or potential Project in India; or
+(i) direct, advise, counsel or otherwise assist any third party with respect to making a proposal for (or obtaining financing with respect to) any Project or advise any customer or supplier of the Company or any affiliate, which in any manner, would have, or is likely to have, an adverse effect upon the Company or any of its affiliates; or

-(ii) consult, advise, counsel or otherwise assist any government agency or any party with whom Consultant had contact in the provision of the Services or Additional Services on any Project or potential Project of the Company or any of the Company’s affiliates.
+(ii) consult, advise, counsel or otherwise assist any government agency on any matter or in a proceeding which, in any manner, would have, or is likely to have, an adverse effect upon the Company or any of the Company’s affiliates; or

+(iii) consult, advise, counsel or otherwise assist any third party relating to electric power generating projects in India.

 The Consultant understands that the foregoing restrictions may limit its ability to engage in a business similar to the Company's business during the period provided for above, but the Consultant acknowledges that it will receive sufficiently high remuneration and other benefits from the Company hereunder to justify such restriction.
 The Company or its affiliates shall be entitled to enforce the provisions of this Section 6 by resorting to appropriate legal and equitable action.

 It is expressly understood and agreed that the Company and the Consultant consider the restrictions contained in this Section 6 to be reasonable and necessary for the purposes of preserving and protecting the goodwill and proprietary information of the Company.
 Nevertheless, if any of the aforesaid restrictions are found by a court having jurisdiction to be unreasonable, or too broad as to geographic area or time, or otherwise unenforceable, the parties intend for the restrictions therein set forth to be modified by such court so as to be reasonable and enforceable and, as so modified by the court, to be fully enforceable.